AllureOfTheStars/Allure/GameDefinition/PLAYING.md

         ESC             cancel action, open Main Menu

 The only activity not possible with the commands above is the management of non-leader party members.
-The defaults should usually suffice, especially if your non-leader heroes can only melee or wait and none have found the equipment that enables opportunity fire.
+You don't need it, unless your non-leader actors can move or fire opportunistically (via innate skills or rare equipment).
-If there's a need, you can manually set party tactics with `CTRL-T` and you can assign individual targets to party members using the aiming and targeting commands listed below.
+If really needed, you can manually set party tactics with `CTRL-T` and you can assign individual targets to party members using the aiming and targeting commands listed below.

         keys            command
         KEYPAD_* or \   aim at an enemy